Saief1999/router-password-changer/README.md

 ```
 ### System requirement

-- `nmcli`: in order to change the wifi password & show the qrcode
+- `nmcli` (Linux): in order to change the wifi password & show the qrcode

+- A Linux Machine

+**Note** : The `WifiManager` is used to automatically modify the wifi password after change & to show the QR Code.
+The current implementation of this class only supports Linux.
+If you're on `Windows` you need to either provide your own implementation or disable this functionality.
+However, Changing the Router Password doesn't depend on the OS and can be used on Windows/Mac.

 ## Usage